 - Good value

 Amplify your guitar or bass to absolute perfection with Amp Room by Softube.
 Softube has a reputation for modeling vintage analog gear with painstaking detail and accuracy, and have created one of the best amp sims out there.

 Now, with the Amp Room plugin, you can access the most legendary guitar amplifiers in the world to create the highest quality guitar and bass sounds in a super-intuitive user interface.

 If you’re a producer, consider yourself the master of puppets with so much gear at your fingertips.
 It's been my go-to amp simulator for several years, and is an excellent choice for just about any producer.
-I will note that Amp Room is a little more focused on hard rock and metal, with a slew of Marshall speaker cabinets that sound amazing placed after Marshall's classic drive tube amps.
-Of course, there are also different amps, like the included Fender and Vox models which are great choices for a clean sound.
+I will note that Amp Room Marshal Suite is a little more focused on hard rock and blues, with a slew of Marshall speaker cabinets that sound amazing placed after Marshall's classic drive tube amps.

-The plugin comes fully equipped with amps, cabinets, mics, FX and the rest.
-One of the best things about Amp Room is that it lets you endlessly tweak your signal chain, creating parallel paths for super fat tones.
+One of the best things about every version of Amp Room is that it lets you endlessly tweak your signal chain, creating parallel paths for super fat tones.
 Overall, this is a fantastic solution for any passionate guitar player who wants to take their recordings to the next level without having to buy a full Marshall (or many other companies) stack.

 Pros of Amp Room

 - Great sound

 - Base package includes fewer options than most other amp plugins

 If you’re like most guitarists, you’re looking for a guitar amp VST with the most hyper realistic tone and flexibility from your virtual guitar amps.
 That's where IK Multimedia Amplitube comes in.